ZorAttC/ZorAttC.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am now living in Guangdong, ShenZhen, pursuing my Master's degree in Control Science and Engineering in **Harbin Institute of Technology(ShenZhen)**.
 Also,I received my bachelor's degree from HITSZ.
-Now I am a member of [nROS-lab](https://www.nrs-lab.com/), who is doing research and projects on the ground robots for disaster rescue.I am looking for a internship.
+Now I am a member of [nROS-lab](https://www.nrs-lab.com/), who is doing research and projects on the ground robots for disaster rescue.

 Education
 ======